hlieberman/debian-jekyll/site/docs/deployment-methods.md

 ### Git post-update hook

-If you store your jekyll site in [Git](http://git-scm.com/) (you are using version control, right?), it’s pretty easy to automate the deployment process by setting up a post-update hook in your Git repository, [like this](http://web.archive.org/web/20091223025644/http://www.taknado.com/en/2009/03/26/deploying-a-jekyll-generated-site/).
+If you store your Jekyll site in [Git](http://git-scm.com/) (you are using version control, right?), it’s pretty easy to automate the deployment process by setting up a post-update hook in your Git repository, [like this](http://web.archive.org/web/20091223025644/http://www.taknado.com/en/2009/03/26/deploying-a-jekyll-generated-site/).